Physical-Intelligence/rlds_dataset_builder/README.md

 also change the name of `example_dataset_dataset_builder.py` by replacing `example_dataset` with your dataset's name (e.g. robo_net_v2_dataset_builder.py) and change the class name `ExampleDataset` in the same file to match your dataset's name, using camel case instead of underlines (e.g. RoboNetV2).

 2. **Modify Features**: Modify the data fields you plan to store in the dataset.
-You can find them in the `_info()` method of the `ExampleDataset` class.
+You can find them in `example_dataset/dataset_feature_specs.py`.
 Please add **all** data fields your raw data contains, i.e. please add additional features for additional cameras, audio, tactile features etc. If your type of feature is not demonstrated in the example (e.g. audio), you can find a list of all supported feature types [here](https://www.tensorflow.org/datasets/api_docs/python/tfds/features?hl=en#classes).
-You can store step-wise info like camera images, actions etc in `'steps'` and episode-wise info like `collector_id` in `episode_metadata`.
+You can store step-wise info like camera images, actions etc in `rlds.STEPS` and episode-wise info like `collector_id` in `episode_metadata`.
-Please don't remove any of the existing features in the example (except for `wrist_image` and `state`), since they are required for RLDS compliance.
 Please add detailed documentation what each feature consists of (e.g. what are the dimensions of the action space etc.).
-Note that we store `language_instruction` in every step even though it is episode-wide information for easier downstream usage (if your dataset does not define language instructions, you can fill in a dummy string like `pick up something`).
+Note that we store `language_instruction` in every step even though it is episode-wide information for easier downstream usage (if your dataset does not define language instructions, please feel free to remove the `language_instruction` and `language_embedding` features).

 3. **Modify Dataset Splits**: The function `_split_generator()` determines the splits of the generated dataset (e.g. training, validation etc.).
 If your dataset defines a train vs validation split, please provide the corresponding information to `_generate_examples()`, e.g.